 3. Will I be able to travel to my home country and return to the United States with a valid visa?

-Prospective nonimmigrants from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen will not be permitted to enter the United States.
-Students and scholars from those seven countries who are currently in the United States on a visa should not travel outside the United States.
+Prospective nonimmigrants from Iran, Libya, Somalia, Sudan, Syria and Yemen will not be permitted to enter the United States.
+Students and scholars from those six countries who are currently in the United States on a visa should not travel outside the United States.

 At this point, no, but this is a fluid situation and rules and regulations may change quickly.
 We advise that you consult with the Office of International Students and Scholars before traveling outside the United States.